Skip to Content

 Guide to the Google Sheets Extension

-Utilize Climatiq-specific extension for Google Sheets to seamlessly convert your business activity data into carbon estimates across various activities, such as travel, energy usage, and fuel consumption.
+Utilize Climatiq’s custom formulas in Google Sheets to seamlessly convert your business activity data into carbon estimates.

 Overview